 You may gain some weight while you’re taking Zubsolv.
 But it’s unclear if Zubsolv causes weight gain.

-The drug may lead to changes to your lifestyle, such as eating a healthy diet.
+The drug may lead to changes to your lifestyle, such as eating a balanced diet.
 And this could contribute to weight gain.
 Additionally, one

 Keep in mind that a possible side effect of Zubsolv is peripheral edema (swelling in your hands and lower legs).
 And peripheral edema causes your body to hold more fluid than usual.
 This side effect may cause weight gain for a short period of time.

 If you’re concerned about weight gain with Zubsolv use, talk with your doctor.
-They can suggest ways to help you maintain a healthy body weight while you’re taking Zubsolv.
+They can suggest ways to help you maintain a weight that’s healthy for you while you’re taking Zubsolv.
 If you notice swelling while you’re taking Zubsolv, let your doctor know.

 Zubsolv comes as tablets that dissolve when you place them under your tongue.